Doomfist: Description

 Doomfist is a tank character built as a brawler, with close-range, mostly melee attacks from his cybernetic gauntlet.
 For example, his Rocket Punch is a charged attack that launches Doomfist in the direction of the player's aim.
 It does extra damage if it pummels the enemy into a wall.
 It is useful for finishing enemies in retreat as well as pushing enemies off edges.
 The Seismic Slam performs a smashing dive to return to the ground.
 His only non-melee attack is the short-range Hand Cannon, which shoots a shotgun burst of projectiles from the gauntlet's knuckles.
 Its four shots of ammunition regenerate passively.
-Doomfist's passive ability regenerates his shields when he deals damage with melee attacks.
+Doomfist's passive ability gives him extra shields when he deals damage with his abilities.
 His "ultimate ability", Meteor Strike, launches Doomfist into the air to drop down on a targeted area, and complements other ultimate abilities that pull enemies together.

 These moves are designed to be used in flurry combinations.
 For instance, the player can Seismic Slam an opponent, which pulls in enemies, and progress into a Rising Uppercut, which tosses the opponent into the air.
 During that toss, the player can charge the Rocket Punch and release as the opponent returns to the ground.
 Alternatively, the player can launch into the air, pick an opponent to slam, and punch them at close range.
 The character is built for aggressive playstyles and advanced players.

 Among his advantages, his move combinations contribute to his high mobility, compared to other Overwatch playable characters.
 Doomfist can easily reach and neutralize enemies occupying high ground, such as snipers.
 He is most effective against low-mobility opponents, but susceptible to high-mobility opponents, such as Pharah, Soldier: 76, and Sombra.
 Among his disadvantages, Doomfist is dependent on his abilities to escape groups of enemies, leaving the player helpless when his abilities are unavailable (on cooldown or hacked by Sombra).
 Doomfist's large "hitbox", or area for taking damage, disadvantages him to characters such as Reaper, Roadhog, and Ana's sleep dart.